 Last week, Cycle Toronto helped ensure that bicycle repair shops were included in the Province’s list of Essential Businesses during this emergency.
 As of April 3, bike shops are no longer explicitly identified, though they are included as "vehicle and equipment repair and essential maintenance and vehicle and equipment rental services."

 Even during the COVID-19 pandemic, many essential activities happen on bicycle:

 - commutes by workers to essential services

 Cycling is a key part of our transportation network, and bike shops are vital to supporting that transportation network.

 Many shops, including our supporters, are taking extra precautions including reducing hours, accepting business by appointment only, or offering home delivery.
-You can also find shops that participate in our member discount program.

 If you need service or parts, call ahead or email to find out what your local bike shop’s current situation is.
-Read more about which bike shops are open here.

 Remember to practice physical distancing as much as possible to protect yourself and bike shop staff.